One Week London Itinerary with Kids

 • Optional: London Eye

-So quintessentially British, it’s worth stopping over to see the very famous Changing of the Guard ceremony at Buckingham Palace, residence of the British monarch.
+So quintessentially British, if you’re interested in watching the very famous Changing of the Guard ceremony at Buckingham Palace (residence of the British monarch), make it your first stop.
 Try to arrive by 10:00 am to get a good spot to watch.
+(Here’s lots of info about timing and schedule.)
 If this is a high priority for you, I highly recommend booking a guided tour – they’re excellent at finding the perfect spots for different parts of the ceremony, and will allow you to view much more than you’d be able to on your own.
+This activity tends to be very crowded so having a guide often makes the difference between seeing it and not.
+This tour is very affordable and extremely well done.

 Take a short stroll over to St. James Park.
 It’s a beautiful park to walk through and watch the animals at the lake.
 There’s also a wonderful playground if the kids need to run off some steam before grabbing an early lunch.